This bread bowl is so easy to make your family will think you're a master baker,

 I liked this challenge.
 It was pretty easy and I could tell I was becoming more comfortable baking bread.
 This time I read the recipe twice instead of twenty times:) One last thought on this challenge, I am still wondering why bread rolls are called Cobs.
 I did a quick search, but could not find the answer.

-If your reading this and know the answer, please write it in the comments.
+If you're reading this and know the answer, please write it in the comments.
 I would love to know.

 Count: 7 down and 271 to go!